BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 selected-profile: 'free5gc'
 ```

-2. In the file `UERANSIM/config/free5gc/gnb.yaml`under the `amfConfigs` section, change the host and port to the host and port of your free5gc node (where the AMF is located).
+2. In the file `UERANSIM/config/free5gc/gnb.yaml`under the `amfConfigs` section, change the host and port values to the host and port of the free5gc node (where the AMF is located).

 ```yaml
 amfConfigs: